PatrickLurk/RentalManagement/README.md

 # RentalManagement
-A demo on a rental management application
+A demo of a rental management application